ifd3f/caligula/README.md

 ### Will the binary ever get bigger?

 I want to keep the binary very small.
-I want to keep the x86_64-linux version under 4MB, with 8MB as an absolute maximum.
+I want to keep the x86_64-linux version under 4MB as an absolute maximum.
 As of v0.3.0, it's only 2.66MB, which is pretty good!